ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 {@snippet features/build-basic-styles-source}

-The {@link api/basic-styles basic styles} package provides text essential formatting features such as bold, italic, underline, strikethrough, subscript, superscript, and code.
-Thi set allows you to start editing right away with all the most used formatting styles inevitable for content creation.
-Coupled with more formatting features, these serve as a base for any WYSIWYG editor tool set.
+The {@link api/basic-styles basic styles} allows you to start editing right away with all the most used formatting styles inevitable for content creation.
+This package provides essential text formatting features such as bold, italic, underline, strikethrough, subscript, superscript, and code.
+Coupled with more [formatting features](#related-features), these serve as a base for any WYSIWYG editor tool set.

 <info-box info>
 	All basic text styles can be removed with the {@link features/remove-format remove format} feature.